OliverDevsCode/SQL-Full-Stack-App/README.md

 ```bash
 npm run install-all
 ```
-Add an env file in server folder to connect to database and create JWTs
+Add an env file in server folder to connect to database and create JWTs- I have added an example version in the codebase for you to use to test if needed.
 ```env
 JWT_SECRET= yoursecretkey
 DB_HOST = localhost